Kaffir Lime (Citrus hystrix)

-Kaffir lime leaves have a lingering yet delicate citrus flavor.
+Kaffir lime leaves have a lingering yet delicate citrus flavour.
 The rind of the fruit is slightly bitter.
-Both leaves and rind quickly lose their flavor when dried, so it’s best to use fresh if available.
+Both leaves and rind quickly lose their flavour when dried, so it’s best to use fresh if available.

 Kaffir lime leaves have a fresh, aromatic, explosive fragrance which is floral and citrus-like.

 Kaffir lime trees are propagated from seed or grafting.
 The trees are native to Southeast Asia however are now grown in Florida, California and Australia.
-Kaffir lime frees grow to 13-16 feet and are shrubby with dark green, glossy leaves.
-The fruit come from fragrant, white flavors and have bumpy, wort-like green skin.
+Kaffir lime frees grow to 4-5 metres and are shrubby with dark green, glossy leaves.
+The fruit come from fragrant, white flavours and have bumpy, wort-like green skin.
 The trees perform best when planted in a warm position, in well-drained soil and watered regularly.
 Feed trees with liquid seaweed.